Robust Mean-Variance

 Advantages

-- Estimation-error aware: Hedges against noisy .
+- Estimation-error aware: Hedges directly against the dominant failure mode of classical MVO.

 Limitations